Skip to content

 Info

 Not all web frameworks support multi-valued keys parameters, so the message-headers parameter was added.
+Note: The message-headers field can contain duplicate values for mandatory payload fields like subject vs. Subject.

 Example: Ruby on Rails requires a special syntax to post params like that: you need to add [] to a key to collect its values on the server side as an array.